internetarchive/dweb-mirror/USING.md

 You can create and manage your own collections on the [Internet Archive site](http://www.archive.org).
 Other people can then crawl those collections.

-First get in touch with Mitra Ardron at mitra@archive.org , as processes may have changed since this is written.
+First get in touch with Mitra Ardron at `mitra@archive.org`, as processes may have changed since this is written.

 You'll need to create an account for yourself at [archive.org](https://archive.org)

-We'll setup a collection for you of type "texts" - dont worry, you can put any kind of media in it.
+We'll setup a collection for you of type `texts` - dont worry, you can put any kind of media in it.

 Once you have a collection, lets say `kenyanhistory` you can upload materials to the Archive by hitting the Upload button and following the instructions.